An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 John passed the phone to the driver.
 A large smile flourished on the man’s face as he was speaking to Vic.
 The conversation was short.
 He gave the cell phone back to John and stepped on the acceleration pedal in a way one would think that he wanted to make up for all the time they had lost.

 “This guy is crazy!
 I am not sure I am going to make it to Vic in one piece!”
 John tried to temper the man by making the universal sign: “slowdown”.
 It wasn’t necessary anymore.
 The driver stepped on the breaks as hard as if he was about to hit someone.
-There were no seat belts in the back, so the hard stop made by the man almost made John pass through the two front seats.
+There were no seat belts in the back, so the hard stop almost made John pass through the two front seats.
 “What the hell is wrong with this guy?
 Why did he step on the breaks so hard?
 This guy is nuts!”
-He was at the point of showing (somehow) the driver that he drives too fast, but the smile and the happiness seen on the man’s face, made John realize that in his mind, the driver considered the little adventure a job well done.
-While getting out of the car, John felt like stretching his legs…the little leg room he had in the back and the suicidal way the driver drove, made him wanting to do some stretches right there in the middle of the walk way.
+He was at the point of showing (somehow) the driver that he drives too fast, but the smile and the happiness seen on the man’s face, made John realize that in his mind, the individual behind the steering wheel considered the little adventure a job well done.
+While getting out of the car, John felt like stretching his legs…the little leg room he had in the back and the suicidal driving style, made him wanting to do some stretches right there in the middle of the walk way.
 It was Saturday and the night life started slowly to pick up steam in that particular area.

 Again, similar to the area where he bought the books from, this particular neighborhood was also a commercial like type of district.
 Lots of ma and pa shops, selling everything.
 The flower shop in front of him, was packed with freshly cut, nice flowers.
 John was baffled!
 “Now, what do I pick?
 How do I know which sort of flowers Zhaohui likes?”
 The owner, a lady in her late sixties (probably) showed up right away…she smelled a good sale as she knew that a westerner never goes cheap when is about buying flowers – especially if they are for the ladies.
 She didn’t speak any English, so all the Chinese she was using was actually going right by John’s ears while he was looking around for something nice, for something that could have a meaning, an appreciation, a sort of: “my respects”.